 With the world’s population and consumer needs expanding day by day, increasing pressure is being put on the earth’s natural resources.
-Consider this; more than 2.6bn of the world’s population lack access to clean water and sanitation.
-The average person uses 2.3ha of land to supply food and absorb waste, however there is only 1.9ha per person available.
+Consider this: more than 780 million of the world’s population lack access to clean water and 2.5 billion to sanitation facilities.
+The average person uses 2.3 hectares of land to supply food and absorb waste, however there is only 1.9 hectares per person available.
 The math speaks for itself.
 The future demands us to be ever more conscious about how we manage these scarce resources.

 Whether you are a prospective employee, or a consumer, your choices are increasingly influenced by a company’s position on sustainability.
 People now scrutinise the ‘sustainability small-print’ before deciding who to work with or what brand to buy.

 So while sustainability has been on the corporate agenda for some time, in recent years it has moved from the realm of rhetoric to being a key factor in organisational decision making.